shanice-dunk/intro-to-java-course/exercises/web-applications/README.md

 ```

 1. What is the requested URL?
+- /martignon/index.html
 2. Which version of HTTP is used?
+- HHTP 1.1
 3. Does the browser ask for a persistent or a non-persistent connection?
+- Persistent (keep-alive)
 4. What is, in your opinion, the utility in indicating the type (and version) of browser used by
 the client in the HTTP Request?
+- user agent - to allow a compatible response, helps with troubleshooting, helps in understanding the distribution of browsers and devices accessing the site

 **<ins>Exercise 2</ins>**